Aggregation of financial markets: Limit order book markets

 and

-define a remaining demand function and a remaining supply function of the settled limit order book~$\mathscr{L}_\sigma$. \end{proposition}
+define a remaining demand function and remaining supply function of the settled limit order book $\mathscr{L}_\sigma$.
+Moreover,~$p_d$ and~$p_s$ denote the best bid and best ask price, respectively. \end{proposition}

 The best way to understand the formulas~\eqref{e_adiabatic_RDF} and~\eqref{e_adiabatic_RSF} is to observe that the quantity~$Z$ denotes the total volume of~$Y$ which was matched and offset by the arbitrageur's trading.
 As a consequence, this amount has to be subtracted from the limit order book.
-The proof of Proposition~\ref{prop:settling_a_market} is straightforward and left as an exercise.
+The proof of Proposition~\ref{prop:settling_a_market} is straightforward and omitted.

-\begin{definition} The procedure described in Proposition~\ref{prop:settling_a_market} is called adiabatic settlement or clearing, and we say that~$\mathscr{L}_\sigma$ is the adiabatic settled limit order book of the unsettled limit order book~$\mathscr{L}$. \end{definition}
+\begin{definition} The procedure described in Proposition~\ref{prop:settling_a_market} is called adiabatic settlement or clearing, and we say that~$\mathscr{L}_\sigma$ is the adiabatic-settled limit order book of the unsettled limit order book~$\mathscr{L}$. \end{definition}

-\begin{example} The settled limit order book in Table~\ref{tab:limitorderbook} is the adiabatic clearing of the unsettled limit order book in Table~\ref{tab:limitorderbook_unsettled}.
-The corresponding unsettled and adiabatic settled remaining demand and supply functions are depicted in Figures~\ref{fig:RDF_RSF_unsettled} and~\ref{fig:RDF_RSF_settled_a}, respectively.
-The adiabatic clearing procedure is also described in Table~\ref{tab:example_adiabatic}.
+\begin{example} The settled limit order book in Table~\ref{tab:discrete_LOBs} (right) is the adiabatic clearing of the unsettled limit order book in Table~\ref{tab:discrete_LOBs} (left).
+The corresponding unsettled remaining demand and supply functions $RDF_u$ and $RSF_u$ as well as their adiabatic-settled counterparts $RDF_a$ and $RSF_a$ are depicted in Figure~\ref{fig:RDF_RSF_discrete}.
+The adiabatic clearing procedure is also described in Table~\ref{tab:example_adiabatic_isoutil} (left panel).
 Therein, the clearing volume is $Z=49$ and all crossed-out limit buy and sell orders are offset by the arbitrageur. \end{example}

-\begin{remark}[Meaning of adiabatic clearing] As the limit order book is unsettled the asset is mispriced in the sense that the highest price among buy orders exceeds the lowest price among sell orders.
-Arbitrageurs will realize this and make a risk-less profit by offsetting those overlapping limit orders, effectively eliminating them from the limit order book. \end{remark}

 \begin{remark}[Comparison of adiabatic clearing to opening and closing auctions] The adiabatic clearing mechanism is very similar to the procedure of an opening and closing auction on a stock exchange where an algorithm computes the auction price~$p_e$ in~\eqref{def:auction_price} in order to maximize the total clearing volume when overlapping buy and sell orders are matched.
 In contrast to the adiabatic settlement, all overlapping buy and sell orders are then executed at the same auction price $p_e$. \end{remark}